GovTechSG/seed-documentation/seed-dashboard/seed-dashboard-faq.md

 <details>
 <summary style="font-size:18px">How does SEED dashboard work? </summary>

-SEED dashboard uses data from TechPass, Cloudflare, Microsoft Defender and Intune, to identify and prevent insecure devices from accessing protected resources.
-Additionally, DEEP measures device compliance against CIS-based benchmarks and automatically corrects non-compliant configurations.
+SEED Dashboard extracts data from the respective components of SEED, including TechPass, Cloudflare, Microsoft Defender, and Intune.
+This data is used to present an overall view of the device's security status.
+Users can also utilise the dashboard to determine how they can rectify security issues and regain access to SEED-protected applications.

 </details>
 <br>
 <details>